dkyol/momentum_Indicator/replit.md

 ## Data Processing
 - **Historical Data**: 30-day rolling window analysis of stock price movements and daily returns
-- **High Volume Data**: Real-time fetching of top 10 stocks by volume with 1-day, 1-week, and 1-month returns
+- **High Volume Data**: Cached data system with top 10 stocks by volume including 1-day, 1-week, and 1-month returns
-- **Real-time Integration**: Live data fetching for current market information
+- **Scheduled Updates**: Daily market data refresh at 5:00 PM EST when markets are closed using automated scheduler
+- **Cache Management**: JSON-based caching system with freshness validation and automatic fallback to live data
 - **Score Aggregation**: Weighted scoring system that combines all analytical components into a single prediction
 - **Timezone Display**: EST timezone formatting for data query timestamps